 Phreak is a slang term for hacking telephone networks and devices.
-It is a verb, as in "to phreak," or "phreaking."
+It's a verb, as in "to phreak," or "phreaking."
 A person who phreaks is identified as a "phreak" or "phreaker."
 The word combines the words "freak" (meaning "aberration," or "enthusiast") and "phone."

-The act of manipulating telecommunications continues today, but the identity of a phreak has been diluted by the creation of the Internet, and the transition from analog to digital telephony.
+The act of manipulating telecommunications continues today, but the traditional identity of a phreak is no longer the same.
+It was diluted by the creation of the Internet, and the transition from analog to digital telephony.